thelfer/mfem-mgis/docs/paper/joss/paper.md

 ## About MFEM

-`MFEM`, is a finite element library designed for current supercomputers but also for the upcoming exascale supercomputers.
+`MFEM`, is a finite element library designed for current supercomputers and the upcoming exascale supercomputers.
 It provides many useful features for carrying out state-of-the art
 simulations: support for curvilinear meshes, high order approximation spaces and different families of finite elements, interfaces to